tigreped/wp-assessment-test/Instructions.md

 You may access the site visiting http://localhost/wp-test.

-The test starts when you click the first post of the site, named "Hello World", you will see the page breaks.

 If you need, the Dashboard can be accessed with user admin and password admin.

 ## The test